pandemic tales from the dark side of dystopia

 Tabitha leans Allison against the door jamb, hustles the key out of her pocket and lets them into the room.
 She hits the light switch to the right, turns to Allison.
 “After you, dear.”

 “Make yourself comfortable, kid.”
-Tabitha marches to the vent, turns the dial off.
-Silence fills the room.
+Tabitha marches to the vent, before the cockroaches turn into a family of inbred meth addicts playing racquetball, and turns the dial off.
 “We might be here a while.”